 Inside the walls

-After spending a week in Girne (aka Keryneia and Kyrenia) with my daughter (Please see previous post, “The other side.”), I recrossed the Green Line into the Greek-Cypriot side of the capital city.
-Lefkosia has been continuously inhabited since around 2500 BC.
+After spending a week in Girne (also known as Keryneia and Kyrenia) with my daughter (Please see previous post, “The other side.”), I recrossed the Green Line into the Greek-Cypriot side of the capital city.
+Lefkosia has been continuously inhabited since around 2500 BCE.
 Over the centuries, many empires have occupied it.
-In 1567 AD the Venetians built a massive fortification around the capital, still standing strong.
+In 1567 CE the Venetians built a massive fortification around the capital, one that is still standing strong.
 The walls form a perfect eleven-pointed star, three miles in circumference, each point a bastion named after an aristocratic Italian family.
 The walls have three gates, the most famous being Famagusta Gate to the east.
 The gate’s vaulted passage is now a cultural center.

 The Old Town begins to wake up arround 10 a.m.
 Café workers sweep the floors.
 Shop owners scrub the paving stones in front of their stores.
 Vendors walk the streets with bags of fresh-picked strawberries and asparagus, selling to the restaurants.
 Feral cats laze in the sun.
 At the table next to me, three German couples order from a Greek waiter—in English.

-- Mausoleum containing the remains of bishops and priests executed by the Ottomans in 1821 AD
+- A mausoleum containing the remains of bishops and priests executed by the Ottomans in 1821

 - Faneromeni School, the first secondary-school building in Lefkosia